 If you choose the standard mileage rate, you cannot deduct actual car operating expenses.
 That means you can’t deduct maintenance and repairs, gasoline and its taxes, oil, insurance, and vehicle registration fees.
 The standard mileage rate includes all these items, as well as depreciation.

-- Easy way to get a deduction for business usage of a vehicle
+- An easy way to get a deduction for business use of a vehicle

 - Flexibility to switch between methods if you use this the first year

 As a rule, you’ll be better off using the standard mileage rate if you drive a smaller car, particularly if you drive many business miles.
-You’re particularly likely to benefit from using the standard mileage rate if you drive an old or inexpensive car.
+You’re likely to benefit from using the standard mileage rate if you drive an old or inexpensive vehicle.

 Why?
 Because you get the same fixed deduction rate no matter how much the car is worth.
 Because the standard mileage rate factors in depreciation, an inexpensive car might benefit more from it than an expensive vehicle.

-- Potentially larger deduction, especially if you have a more expensive vehicle
+- A potentially larger deduction, especially if you have a more expensive vehicle

 - Requires detailed record keeping of every single expense

-- You lose the flexibility of hopping between methods if you use this the first year the vehicle is in service.
+- You lose the flexibility of hopping between practices if you use this the first year the vehicle is in service

 The actual expense method will likely provide a larger deduction if you drive a larger more expensive car or an SUV or Minivan.
 The fewer business miles you drive, the better off you’ll be with the actual expense method.

-You can only make this comparison and choose the method to use the first year you use your car for business.
-After that, you’re ability to choose which method is subject to restrictions.
+You can only make this comparison and select the method to use the first year you use your car for business.
+After that, your ability to choose which practice is subject to restrictions.

-If you’re not sure about standard mileage rate vs actual vehicle expenses, it’s a good idea to use the standard mileage rate the first year you use the car for business.
-This leaves all your options open for later years.
+If you’re not sure about standard mileage rate vs. actual vehicle expenses, it’s a good idea to use the standard mileage rate the first year you use the car for business.
+Choosing this route leaves all your options open for later years.